Inklay/LEGACY-Discord-Pokedex/README.md

 ## English

-A Discord french Pokedex bot powered by Node.js
+A Discord Pokedex bot powered by Node.js

 ### Add it to your server